IMDEANetworksWNG/Mikrotik-researcher-tools/README.md

 **Note:** If you only use the initramfs image, it will be like a live CD, nothing will be modified on the device and the Mikrotik OS will be restored on reboot.

-1. ssh into the device and put it in Etherboot
+1. ssh into the device and set it to Etherboot

     ```bash
     ssh admin@192.168.88.2